jobbogamer/PokeStreamer-Tools/README.md

 #### Discord Linking

 You can use [Discord](https://discordapp.com/) to transfer SoulLink data between you and your partner.
-For the most part, the server can then handle linking Pokemon automatically by looking at whether the pokémon is a known static encounter and the location in which it was caught.
+For the most part, the server can then handle linking pokémon automatically by looking at whether the pokémon is a known static encounter and the location in which it was caught.
 However, there are a couple exceptions, so you will still need to have http://stream.pokemon-soul.link:8081/soullink open for linking/unlinking when an automatic link is not possible or incorrect.

 <details><summary>Cases that automatic linking won't work</summary>